 50. Used poisons included in Schedule 8 at hospitals

-(a) Where a pharmacist is employed — The pharmacist in charge of the pharmacy department of a public hospital shall be responsible for ordering, storing and issuing all poisons included in Schedule 8 in such hospital and for keeping records of poisons included in Schedule 8 as required by these regulations.
+(a) Where a pharmacist is employed — The pharmacist in charge of the pharmacy department of a public hospital shall be responsible for ordering, storing and issuing all poisons included in Schedule 8 in such public hospital and for keeping records of poisons included in Schedule 8 as required by these regulations.

 (b) Where a pharmacist is not employed — The director of nursing of a hospital or other person authorised by the CEO shall be responsible for ordering, issuing and storing all poisons included in Schedule 8 in such hospital and for keeping records of poisons included in Schedule 8 as required by these regulations.